mazwat/mazwat.github.io/design-patterns-ws.md

 ## Rest of the Week

+7. Demonstrate a design pattern in your own Individual game project if this gives you a problem that the pattern may solve.
+8.

 ## VIDEO LECTURE

-It is assumed that you have watched the video lecture before this workshop.
+It is assumed that you have watched the video lecture and viewd the materials before this workshop.
 If not you should find time to watch them during the week.
 {: .callout .callout--warning}

 ### Lecture - Design Patterns Part 1